DRIVANnega/noctalia-colors.conf-to-noctalia-colors.lua/README.md

 # 3rd step

-copy or move this made bash script "noctalia.sh" into either "/usr/bin" foler or your "/usr/local/bin" for easier location without entire bin files to sort through then goto your noctalia owl icon control-center again, this time you will use noctalia hooks to execute comands automatic by activate it and goto to hooks subpanel options , look for only Colors generated,  click on edit icon... the launch window will appear to add your command with this in the line : "bash noctalia.sh"
+copy or move this made bash script "noctalia.sh" into either "/usr/bin" or your "/usr/local/bin" for easier location without entire bin files to sort through then goto your noctalia owl icon control-center again, this time you will use noctalia hooks to execute comands automatic by activate it and goto to hooks subpanel options , look for only Colors generated,  click on edit icon... the launch window will appear to add your command with this in the line : "bash noctalia.sh"